 Seelye Mansion, 1105 N. Buckeye Avenue in Abilene, Kansas

 I would love to hear from you!
-Have you ever been to Abilene, Kansas?
-What was your favorite way to experience its local history?
+Have you ever been to this Kansas town?
+What was your favorite way to experience the history of Abilene, Kansas?